sanchit0496/reactjs-mini-projects/README.md

 5. Create a new Pull Request.

 ## License
-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This repository is licensed under the MIT License